-A ransomware attack targeted Denso Corp, a supplier of Toyota Motor Corporation.
+A Pandora ransomware attack targeted Denso Corp, a supplier of Toyota Motor Corporation.
 The confirmation came after the Pandora Ransomware group leaked the stolen data and claimed responsibility.
 However, the attack has not resulted in any disruption in Denso’s operations.
+This is why it is essential to have a vulnerability management tool to avoid such attacks.

-The cyberattack on a Toyota Motor Corp supplier is a blow to Toyota.
-It has been trying to revive its production, which was lost in recent months due to the shortage of semiconductors after the global pandemic.
+The Pandora Ransomware attack on a Toyota Motor Corp supplier is a blow to Toyota.
+In recent months, it has actively worked to revive its production, which the global semiconductor shortage caused to decline after the pandemic.
+Auto patching can patch vulnerabilities.

 Denso supplies automotive components for autonomous vehicle features, connectivity, and mobility services.
-They are used in almost all vehicles around the globe.
+Almost all vehicles around the globe use them.
 The clients include Toyota, General Motors, Honda, and Ford.

 On March 14th, Denso stated an intrusion into the firm’s computing network four days before the attack.
-The device connections to the network were terminated immediately after identifying unauthorized access.
-The automotive giant says that there is no impact on production plants, facility units, or manufacturing schedules.
+The network terminated the device connections immediately upon identifying unauthorized access.
+However, the automotive giant says that there is no impact on production plants, facility units, or manufacturing schedules.

-The attack is under investigation.
-The company has onboarded cyber forensic experts to assist, and the local authorities have also been informed.
+The Pandora Ransomware attack is under investigation.
+The company has enlisted the assistance of cyber forensic experts, and they have informed the local authorities as well.

 Denso expresses its apologies for any inconvenience caused due to this attack.
 In addition, it will strengthen security measures and prevent such attacks in the future.